 What You’ll Need

-Download the free cut-list at the bottom of this post for exact quantities of wood.
+Download the printable plans at the bottom of this post for exact quantities of wood.

 - 2x2x3 wood